 Community Health Assessment (CHA) Committee

-The ARHN Community Health Assessment (CHA) Committee is made up of representatives from twelve hospitals and local public health departments from seven counties who contract each year with the ARHN/AHI for community health assessment services.
-Representatives from Adirondack Health, , Essex County Public Health, Franklin County Public Health, Fulton County Public Health, Glens Falls Hospital, Hamilton County Public Health, Nathan Littauer Hospital & Nursing Home, UVM Health Network – Alice Hyde Medical Center, UVM Health Network – Champlain Valley Physicians Hospital, UVM Health Network – Elizabethtown Community Hospital, Warren County Health Services and Washington County Health Services are all committee members.
-Since 2002, the ARHN has coordinated this multi-county, regional stakeholder committee to support community health planning and assessment, including capacity development, provision of decision-making resources/tools and leveraging collaborative partnerships/resources to address identified regional priorities.
+The ARHN Community Health Assessment (CHA) Committee is made up of representatives from thirteen hospitals and local public health departments from seven counties who contract each year with ARHN/AHI for community health assessment services.
+Representatives from Adirondack Health, Clinton County Health Department, Essex County Public Health, Franklin County Public Health, Fulton County Public Health, Glens Falls Hospital, Hamilton County Public Health, Nathan Littauer Hospital & Nursing Home, UVM Health Network – Alice Hyde Medical Center, UVM Health Network – Champlain Valley Physicians Hospital, UVM Health Network – Elizabethtown Community Hospital, Warren County Health Services and Washington County Health Services are all committee members.
+Since 2002, ARHN has coordinated this multi-county, regional stakeholder committee to support community health planning and assessment, including capacity development, provision of decision-making resources/tools and leveraging collaborative partnerships/resources to address identified regional priorities.

 ARHN 2018 Regional Prevention Agenda Projects